angular-architects/ngrx-hateoas/doc/docs/guide/02-concept.md

 1. To update the connection of the flight, modify the object in the ``connection`` key and send it to the URL ``/api/flights/123/connection`` using the ```PUT``` verb.
 2. To update the times of the flight, modify the object in the ``times`` key and send it to the URL ``/api/flights/123/times`` using the ```PUT``` verb.
 3. To get the current state of the whole object, make a GET request to the URL ``/api/flights/123``.
+4. To get next flight (e.g. in a workflow, or kind of a quick navigation item), make a GET request to ``/api/flights/124``.
 4. To delete the flight, make a request to the URL ``/api/flights/123`` and use the ``DELETE`` verb.

 :::info